 - Send: Easily upload and send documents to people inside or outside the University for electronic signature.

-- Receive: Signers receive and sign documents quickly, securely, and flexibly using phone, tablet, or computer
+- Receive: Signers receive and sign documents quickly, securely, and flexibly using a phone, tablet, or computer.

 For assistance in assessing privacy impacts, please refer to the UW Privacy Office Privacy Assessments webpage.

 - HIPAA-protected data and credit card data may not be processed via eSignatures.

 - Consent for the processing of Human Subjects data must follow Office of Research and Human Subjects guidance.

 - Title 21 CFR Part 11 is not supported.

 Access to UW information systems or the processing of UW data comes with responsibilities.
 Please read the Access and Use Agreement for UW Data and Information Systems (‘Agreement’), written to describe your privacy and information security responsibilities while using eSignatures.